Planning to visit London? Don’t miss this London tourist map complete with 36 of London’s top attractions – in both interactive and printable forms.

 36. Green Park

-Leafy Green Park may not have the striking beauty of some of its nearby counterparts, but it’s a nice place to have a stroll and a sit down on a long day of sightseeing.
+Leafy Green Park may not have the striking beauty of some of its nearby counterparts, but it’s a nice place to have a stroll and a sit down after a long day of sightseeing.

-And there we have it – a map of London’s tourist attractions and sites.
-I hope that you find it useful!
-Don’t forget to tag me in your pictures @thediscoveriesof – I’ll be sharing the best.
+And there we have it – a simple map of London landmarks.
+We hope that you find it useful!

 Love This?
 Save and Share on Pinterest!